 - Download the firmware file you want to install.

-- Make sure you have install Kies or Samsung USB drivers on your PC.
+- Make sure you have installed Kies or Samsung USB drivers on your PC.

 - Enable USB Debugging on your device by going to Settings> Developer options.
 In case the device is unable to boot, skip this step.